 Four hours.
-Prerequisites: EDU 2240 and EDU 2241 and EDU 3279.
-Master the theoretical and practical foundations for teaching children's literature and developmental literacy within the context of a culturally diverse and technologically complex environment.
-Apply these concepts in a laboratory school setting.
+Prerequisites: EDU 2240 and EDU 3279 and EDU 2241 or EDU 2256.
+Preservice teachers will master the theoretical and practical foundations for teaching children's literature and literacy within the context of a culturally diverse and technologically complex environment.
+Preservice teachers will gain understanding of ways that children's literature may support literacy instruction for all learners in the K-12 classroom, across the curriculum, including ELLs, and those with learning differences, dyslexia, learning disabilities, social/emotional learning needs.
+Preservice teachers will apply these concepts in a laboratory or school setting.